vircadia/vircadia-docs-sphinx/docs/source/create/entities/material-entity.md

 ## Generate a Material Entity

-To add a material to your object in High Fidelity, you need to specify the material data in a JSON file or add the material directly into the **Create** app.
+To add a material to your object in Project Athena, you need to specify the material data in a JSON file or add the material directly into the **Create** app.

 <div class="admonition note">
     <p class="admonition-title">Note</p>